 3. Parents do not claim you as a dependent for income tax purposes.

 Application Processing Priority Date for FAMU is March 1st.
 Your FAFSA should be filed by March 1 for FAMU fall and spring semesters financial aid consideration.
 List the Florida A&M University federal code, 001480, on your FAFSA to assure that the application data sent to FAMU.
 You may submit the FAFSA after the priority date, but it is likely that only loans will be available.
 It is unlikely that gift aid other than the Federal Pell Grant (for undergraduate students only) or work-study will be available.

 Where can I get help completing my FAFSA?

-The U.S. Department of Education provides help on-line in completing the FAFSA via telephone at the Federal Student Aid Information Center: 1-800-4-FED-AID [1-800-433-3243].
-The Center's hours of operation at 8:00 AM to midnight Monday through Friday Eastern Time and 9:00 AM to 6:00 PM on Saturday
+The U.S. Department of Education provides help on-line in completing the FAFSA and via telephone at the Federal Student Aid Information Center: 1-800-4-FED-AID [1-800-433-3243].
+The center's hours of operation are 8:00 AM to midnight Monday through Friday, Eastern Standard Time and 9:00 AM to 6:00 PM on Saturday.

 What happens after I file my FAFSA?